By TIM FAULKNER/ecoRI News staff

 A spokeswoman for Invenergy told ecoRI News that the company is reviewing DEM's data request and will provide responses and additional information where required.

 DEM has yet to announce a date for a hearing to take public comment on its role in writing an advisory opinion on the project.
 DEM’s advisory opinion is due by Sept.
-9 to the state Energy Facilities Siting Board.
+9 to the state Energy Facility Siting Board.
 The EFSB is expected to rule on the power plant’s application by the end of this year.

 ecoRI News staffer Frank Carini contributed to this report.